• Recipes

 • Tempeh: You will need an 8 ounce package of tempeh for this recipe.
 I purchase organic tempeh when possible, which is made from fermented soybeans.

-• BBQ sauce: Be sure to use a BBQ sauce that you that enjoy because it is most of the flavor in this dish.
+• BBQ sauce: Be sure to use one that you that enjoy because it's most of the flavor in this dish.
+(I like my homemade BBQ Sauce.)

 • Green bell pepper: If you don't care for bell peppers, you can simply omit this.
 Or replace it with a small zucchini.